Claim: The Canadian $2 bill (or $5 bill or $10 bill) depicts the U.S. flag flying over Parliament.

 "There was a concern," said Nunziata, "that it might in fact have been the American flag flying over the old Parliament buildings.
 We considered this to be an item of national concern so we pulled out the magnifying glass and took a very close look ... "

 What Nunziata (and others) found with their magnifying glasses was that the flag flying over the centre block of the Parliament buildings was not an American flag, but the Red Ensign (which, although it was never Canada's official flag, served as Canada's recognized flag before being replaced by the Maple Leaf Flag in 1965):

 The introduction of a new $2 bill in September 1986 brought claims that it, too, depicted an American flag flying over Parliament (a claim which continues to circulate widely on one of those ubiquitous Internet lists of unusual "facts"), but as the inset in the image below shows, the flag in question is clearly Canada's current national flag, the Maple Leaf Flag:

+Canada's new $10 bill must be immediately withdrawn from circulation because it carries a subliminal message to persuade Canadians to join the United States, a group opposed to free trade maintains.
 The message is in the flag behind Sir John A. MacDonald's head, said David Mayor, spokesman for Survival Canada.

 "Next thing you know, we'll be the 51st star on the American flag," Mayor said.
 "Nothing should be flying above Parliament besides the Canadian red maple leaf flag."